 Some see the building as an eyesore intruding on the surrounding architectural mix of much loved Mediaeval, Georgian and Victorian buildings.
 Others love it because of this contrast and its individuality.

-New traders have set up alongside; a coffeehouse, traditional barbers, organic wine merchants, even artists studios.
+New traders have set up alongside; a coffeehouse, traditional barbers, organic wine merchants, and even artists’ studios.

 We wanted the design to be dripping with references to the Pevsver synopsis; “clean lines and simple forms…vertical black fins in an echo of close studding”.